 Shelley L. Collins

 Shelley has spent twenty years working full-time as a Youth Worker and Probation Officer.
 She has also worked as a women’s shelter counselor and career practitioner.
-She supervises a targeted caseload dealing strictly with domestic violence offenders and works hard to assist them to receive the help they need to end the violence in their lives.
+She supervises a targeted caseload dealing strictly with domestic violence offenders and works hard to assist them in receiving the help they need to end the violence in their lives.
 She serves as an active member or co-chair on many committees such as the Family Violence Protocol committee and Sherwood Park outreach committee.
 She also spends time as an actress for a Social Justice Theatre Group.
 She volunteers to help women and children who have been living in violent situations whenever possible.
 She is a person who truly cares about ending domestic violence in Edmonton communities.

 Sharon has worked in the field of family violence in varying capacities since 1997.
 She began her work at a women’s shelter.
 In 2000, she joined John Howard Family Violence Prevention Centre to do outreach support for women experiencing intimate partner abuse.
-In 2007, she made a total shift and began to work as Addiction Counsellor at the Alberta Alcohol and Drug Abuse Commission providing addiction counseling and support to the offenders of family violence to help them make healthy and responsible choices in their relationships.
+In 2007, she made a total shift and began to work as an Addiction Counsellor at the Alberta Alcohol and Drug Abuse Commission, providing addiction counseling and support to the offenders of family violence to help them make healthy and responsible choices in their relationships.
 She has a strong commitment to ending violence and promoting safety in the lives of both victims and perpetrators.